You may be able to copy or record copyrighted material under the terms of University licences.

 You must not sell these recordings or perform them to a paid audience.

-Our Newspaper Licensing Agency (NLA) licence allows copying of articles from printed and online versions of any UK national newspaper as well up to five regional newspapers.
+The Newspaper Licensing Agency (NLA) licence (PDF) allows copying of articles from printed and online versions of any UK national newspaper as well up to five regional newspapers.
 The licence generally applies to magazines and supplements but does not cover the Times Literary, Higher Education or Education supplements.

 The licence allows you to: